 The Relationship Between Jesus and John

-The disciples recognized John the apostle as “the disciple whom Jesus loved” (John 21:20).
-John was and the son of Zebedee and brother of James.
-He was a one of the inner circle of three whom Jesus made His most close friends and shared His deepest experiences (Matthew 17:1).
+The disciples recognized John the apostle as “the disciple whom Jesus loved” (Jn.
+21:20).
+John was the son of Zebedee and the brother of James.
+He was a one of the inner circle of three whom Jesus made His most close friends and shared His deepest experiences (Mat.
+17:1).

-When John and his brother James first came to Christ, they were named the “sons of thunder” (Mark 3:17).
+When John and his brother James first came to Christ, they were named the “sons of thunder” (Mr. 3:17).
 They were proud, self-confident, striving for honor, impulsive, indignant under injury.
 They harbored the desire for retaliation, and took it when there was an opportunity.
-But below this hostile exterior, Jesus saw a zealous, honest, loving heart.
+But below this hostile exterior, Jesus saw zealous, honest, loving hearts.

 John had a deepest loyalty and love for Jesus which seemed to burn purer and brighter in his heart than in the hearts of his fellows.
 Between him and Jesus, there developed a more close connection than the others had.

 He was ever close by the side of his Master.
 The Bible tells us, “Now there was leaning on Jesus’ bosom one of His disciples, whom Jesus love” (Jn.
 13:23).
 This disciple, submitted his mind to the influence of Jesus’ perfect life, and as a result came to replicate it more fully than did his fellow disciples.

 He was the most open, the most teachable soul.
 The Holy Spirit through Jesus’ teachings revealed his faults and he repented of his sins.
 Divine mercy and grace converted him as he yielded his life to the Savior’s touch.